abiyeljames/Free-Code-Camp-Survey-Form/README.md

 A simple html & CSS survey form.
 I have developed this website as a part of [Free Code Camp](https://www.freecodecamp.org/) web design responsive certification project.

+You can take a look at this project in action clicking the link here : [Survey Form](https://abiyeljames.github.io/Free-Code-Camp-Survey-Form/)

 ## Objective
 Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/VPaoNP.